maker-ATOM/Modern-Robotics-Mechanics-Planning-and-Control/README.md

 # Modern-Robotics-Mechanics-Planning-and-Control
-This repository contains learning from the course Modern Robotics
+This repository contains learnings from the course Modern Robotics.